-Miso Katsudon is a delicious Donburi (rice bowl) dish made from katsu (fried pork/meat) on top of rice coated with a tasty miso sauce!
+Miso Katsu don is always my top choice when I buy takeaway Japanese food.
+Why?
+Because it’s a delicious Donburi (rice bowl) dish made from the yummiest Japanese foods: Katsu on top of plain Japanese rice coated with Miso sauce!!

 - 1 1/2 cup of cooked rice